SARS-like Virus Spreads In China, Reaches Another Asian Country - UrduPoint

 No human-to-human transmission has been confirmed so far, but authorities have not ruled out the possibility.

-There are also seven suspected cases in Shanghai and four provinces and regions in the east, south and southwest of the country.
+There are also six suspected cases in Shanghai and four provinces and regions in the east, south and southwest of the country.

 "Experts believe that the current epidemic situation can still be controlled," the National Health Commission said Sunday.

-But the commission acknowledged that the source of the coronavirus and its mode of transmission have yet to be known.
+But the commission acknowledged that the source of the coronavirus and its mode of transmission are not yet known.

 The virus did not slow down the annual holiday travel rush, though some travellers wore masks at crowded railway stations in Beijing and Shanghai.